 Security

-It is not permitted to apply password protection to either the media carrying the files or the files themselves.
+It is not permitted to apply password protection to the submitted files.
 Authorities are obliged to have properly secured systems that guarantee the documentation is accessed only by authorized persons.
 Applicants have the right to get the assurance that the appropriate level of security is applied.

 Technical validation